karina6188/Lab11-MVC_and_Core/README.md

 Author: Karina Chen

 ## Description
-This is a ASP.NET Core MVC web application that allow a user to put in a span of 2 different years, and a list of all winners will be returned.
+This is a ASP.NET Core MVC web application that allow a user to put in a span of 2 different years, and a list of persons of the years will be returned.

-## Approach

 ## Getting Started
 Clone this repository to your local machine.